hassaan-solves/ai-agents-platform-on-kubernetes/README.md

 <p align="center">

 1. Kubernetes Environment<br />
-TThe platform runs on an Amazon EKS cluster, providing the Kubernetes environment for the AI services and supporting infrastructure.<br />
+The platform runs on an Amazon EKS cluster, providing the Kubernetes environment for the AI services and supporting infrastructure.<br />
 <img src="screenshots/01-eks-cluster.png" />